rbalsleyMSFT/FFU/README.md

 # Using Full Flash Update (FFU) files to speed up Windows deployment

-What if you could have a Windows image that has:
+What if you could have a Windows image (Windows 10/11 or Server) that has:

 - The latest Windows cumulative update
 - The latest .NET cumulative update